WhistlingZephyr/banger/README.md

 ### What's a lucky bang?
 Lucky bang is a bang without a specified search engine.
 Currently, it's only supported in DuckDuckGo (but with Banger you can use it anywhere) and you can use it by typing a `!` followed by a whitespace and your search query.
 It allows you to directly open up the first search result instead of having to manually click it after searching.

-Officially, lucky lang doesn't have a name.
-Banger calls it `lucky lang` because of this feature similar to Google's `I'm feeling lucky` button.
+Officially, lucky bang doesn't have a name.
+Banger calls it `lucky bang` because of this feature similar to Google's `I'm feeling lucky` button.

 Note: You can configure what symbol to use for the Lucky Bang on Banger's settings page.